Information on the Transatlantic Trade and Investment Partnership

 Welcome to Education International EUROPE

-The ETUCE Brochure on Project opportunities for EEC countries is available in English, French and Russian
+The ETUCE Brochure on Project opportunities for CEE countries is available in English, French and Russian

 News from our Partners :

 2 March : European Equal Pay Day